SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/overview.md

 ## SysKit Point Installation & Configuration
 Once you went through all the requirements above and prepared all the necessary  resources you are ready to install SyKit Point.
+Use RDP to connect to the Virtual Machine where SysKit Point will be installed and perform the following:
-* Download installation package
+* Download the SysKit Point installation package to the virtual machine
+  * **New customers** will receive the download link from our support team
+  * **Existing customers** can find the link on our [**Customers portal**](https://my.syskit.com/)
+* [**Install SysKit Point**](install-syskit-point-on-azure-vm#install-syskit-point) on the virtual machine
-* Install SysKit Point
+* [**Run the SysKit Point Configuration Wizard**](install-syskit-point-on-azure-vm#configure-syskit-point) to perform the initial setup
-* Run Configuration Wizard

 ## First Steps After Installation SysKit Point
 * Request access to Microsoft Teams Protected API